el-g0m3z/javascript-challenge/README.md

-# JavaScript Homework - JavaScript and DOM Manipulation
+# JavaScript Challenge - JavaScript and DOM Manipulation

 ## Background
-For this assignment, write code that will create a table dynamically based upon a [dataset we provide](StarterCode/static/js/data.js).
+For this challenge, write code that will create a table dynamically based upon a [dataset we provide](StarterCode/static/js/data.js).
 We also need to allow our users to filter the table data for specific values.
 Languages for this assignment are: JavaScript, HTML, and CSS, and D3.js.

 ## Your Task

 ### Before You Begin

-1. Create a new repository for this project called `javascript-challenge`. **Do not add this homework to an existing repository**.
+1. Create a new repository for this project called `javascript-challenge`.

 2. Clone the new repository to your computer.